 The price per common stock unit under the Directed Share Subscription Program will be the same price that all investors will pay in our initial public offering.
 The price per unit in the initial public offering will be determined by negotiations between us and the underwriter of our offering.
-The factors that we expect to consider in these negotiations are described in the attached prospectus under the heading "Determination of Offering Price."
-We currently anticipate that the offering price will be between \$4.50 and \$6.50 per unit although there is no guarantee that the price will be within that range.
-We will inform you of the initial public offering price as described below under "How To Subscribe."
+The factors that we expect to consider in these negotiations are described in the attached prospectus under the heading "Determination of the Offering Price."
+We currently anticipate that the offering price will be between \$4.50 and \$6.50 per unit.
+We will inform you of the initial public offering price as described below under "How to Subscribe."